sev-2/docs/docs/architecture.md

 ## Scheduler

 Raiden included with scheduler or cron — a mechanism to execute a code based on time-period or specific time.
-[Read more](/docs/scheduler)